marczz/mzlinux_pages/system/clouds.md

 # Rsync.net
 [Rsync.net](http://www.rsync.net/) offer cloud storage on an Unix platform with ZFS file systems and an SSH access.
-The standard offer with 7 daily snapshots until 1TB 0.08$/ G x month, between 1T and 4T 0.06$/G x month, and over 10 T 0.04$/G x month.
-So 100G cost 96$/year.
+The standard offer with 7 daily snapshots from 800G to 9TB 1.2$/ G x month, between 10T and 99T O.O1$/G x month, and over 100 T 0.06$/G x month. *Prices from December 2023* So 1T costs 147$/year.

 As _Rsync.net_ is ssh based it can be used with rsync, sftp, scp, sshfs, duplicity, rdiff-backup, unison git, git-annex, subversion, or anything that could be piped to ssh.

-There is also an offer for [Attic or Borg backup ](http://www.rsync.net/products/attic.html).
-It is without snapshots since history is handled by Attic / Borg and the cost is 3$ G x month begining at 25G.
-So our example 100G plan is 36$/year. _2017 prices_
+There is also an offer for [Borg backup](http://www.rsync.net/products/attic.html).
+It is without snapshots since history is handled by Borg, it may be used on a lowest data limit than the ordinary plan as it begins at 100G instead of 800G.
+The cost is 0.015$ G x month between 100G and 999G, 0.008$ between 1T and 99T and 0.005$/G over 100T.
+So as example 100G plan is 18$/year. _December 2023 prices_

 # Scaleway Object storage {#scaleway_object}

 {{< iref "#scaleway" "Scaleway" >}} provides S3 compatible object storage.
 -   [S3-Compatible Object Storage](https://www.scaleway.com/en/glacier-cold-storage/)
-    it comes in two variants One Zone is free for first 75GB and 0.01/month € HT per GB;
+    it comes in two variants One Zone 12/month € HT per TB;
-    multi AZ, is replicated between regions and at a price of 0.013€/month HT per GB.
+    multi AZ, is replicated between regions and at a price 14€/month HT per TB.

     Incomming trafic _internal and external_ as Internal outgoing traffic to other Elements products in the same region is free, external outgoing trafic is free for first 75GB the 0.01 € per GB/month.
 -   [Glacier Cold Storage](https://www.scaleway.com/en/c14-cold-storage/)
-    75 GB is free then €0.002/GB/month.
+    2€14/GB/month.
 Archiving and recovering from C14 Cold Storage’s Glacier class to Object Storage’s Standard class is free of charge.
 Documentation from Scaleway:
 -   [Object Storage - Quickstart